espinetandreu/Financial-Mathematics/README.md

 * [**Theory Notes**](./Another%20Project/theory_notes.md): In-depth exploration of concepts and methodologies.
 * [**Python Code**](./Another%20Project/code.py): Python implementation of the project.
 * [**Resources**](./Another%20Project/resources): Additional files and datasets.

-## Getting Started

-Feel free to dive into any project that interests you!
-Each project folder contains detailed theoretical notes, executable code, and any resources required.
-Follow the links above to access specific sections.

 ## Contributing